 }

-Some assumptions in the answers that points using reflection like that as a bad practice:
+Some assumptions in the answers that point to using reflection like that as a bad practice:

 The Generous leftovers

-While practicing TDD, tasks such as setting up the state in which the test will run is part of the basics.
-Settings fake data, listeners, authentication, whatever it might be, we define them, because they are crucial for the test, but sometimes we forget to reset the state to be how it was before the test - [3] also mentions the xUnit phase in which such preparation happens: “setup, exercise, verify, teardown”.
+While practicing TDD, tasks such as setting up the state in which the test will run are part of the basics.
+Setting up fake data, listeners, authentication, or whatever it might be, we define them because they are crucial for the test.
+However, sometimes we forget to reset the state to how it was before the test.
+(Fowler, 2022) also mentions the xUnit phase in which such preparation happens: “setup, exercise, verify, teardown”.

 1. Setting up listeners and forget to remove them, it might also cause memory leaks